 Certainly strategic choices are not separate from the fundamental anarchist analysis, which when it is placed in reality becomes an indispensable part of revolutionary intervention.
-But if this same analysis were to be cut off from the reality of the struggle and become the product of some illuminated mind and transformed into a militants' catechism, it would anything.
-We are convinced that the preparation of the great masses will more than anything be a consequence of the revolution, and perhaps not the most immediate one.
-On the contrary, the revolutionary anarchist minority must be prepared for the historic task awaiting them.
+But if this same analysis were to be cut off from the reality of the struggle and become the product of some illuminated mind and transformed into a militants' catechism, it would simply enter the field of ideology and become functional to the power it was pretending to attack.